Hemonyss/Abyss-Compress/README.md

 # Abyss compression algoritm

+## About the project

-## Description
+### Description

-This project is a compression algorithm designed specifically for systems that require maximum decompression speed with a good compression ration and minimal system requirements, as well as maximum simplicity.
-The algorithm is based on RLE, so it is perfect for compressing executable files.

-## Future plans

-1. Add a full-fledged GUI that allows not only developers but also ordinary people to use the algoritm.
-2. Add new compression modes that provide greater compression ratios with similar decompression speeds.
-3. Increase the compression speed by making the compression algorithm multiprocessor

-## required libraries

-1. Numba
-2. NumPy
+Abyss Compress is a compression algorithm designed to compress executable files.
+Due to its simplicity, it is able to provide a fairly good speed while consuming minimal resources.

+### Our goals
+- Maximum simplicity and openness
+- A speed that can compete with other algorithms
+- High compression ratio